hashicorp/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 }
 ```

-The `aws_emr_cluster` resource typically requires two IAM roles, one for the EMR Cluster to use as a service, and another to place on your Cluster Instances to interact with AWS from those instances.
-The suggested role policy template for the EMR service is `AmazonElasticMapReduceRole`, and `AmazonElasticMapReduceforEC2Role` for the EC2 profile.
-See the [Getting Started](https://docs.aws.amazon.com/ElasticMapReduce/latest/ManagementGuide/emr-gs-launch-sample-cluster.html) guide for more information on these IAM roles.
+The `aws_emr_cluster` resource typically requires two IAM roles, one for the EMR Cluster to use as a service role, and another is assigned to every EC2 instance in a cluster and each application process that runs on a cluster assumes this role for permissions to interact with other AWS services.
+An additional role, the Auto Scaling role, is required if your cluster uses automatic scaling in Amazon EMR.

+The default AWS managed EMR service role is called `EMR_DefaultRole` with Amazon managed policy `AmazonEMRServicePolicy_v2` attached.
+The name of default instance profile role is `EMR_EC2_DefaultRole` with default managed policy `AmazonElasticMapReduceforEC2Role` attached, but it is on the path to deprecation and will not be replaced with another default managed policy.
+You'll need to create and specify an instance profile to replace the deprecated role and default policy.
+See the [Configure IAM service roles for Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-iam-roles.html) guide for more information on these IAM roles.
 There is also a fully-bootable example Terraform configuration at the bottom of this page.

 ### Instance Fleet